VIC.GOV.AU | Policy and Advisory Library

 • prioritising works to accommodate the specific needs in the application

-• briefing the school and community on the proposed amenity modifications
+• briefing the school on the proposed works

 • managing project operations, including site access, project progress, work quality assurance, contractor claims and advice